activediscourse/website/blog/2020-04-04-MacMini2018Review.md

 <!--truncate-->

 ## Why?
 This Mac Mini was announced in October 2018 and I finally made the plunge in November 2019.
 Throughout 2019, I decided to dig into iOS development more and more.
 At the end of the year, I wanted to make my iOS development a little bit more legitimate by migrating off my Hackintosh build onto a proper Mac.
 The general consensus on Reddit is that a MacBook is recommended for App development, the main driving factor is mobility.
 Unfortunately, I don't understand that perspective.
 I have an office and I've molded it to serve me perfectly.
 The Mac Mini has more power per dollar than a MacBook Pro, plus all the tools I've amassed over my Hackintosh years translate 1:1 to the Mac Mini.
+Portability is unnecessary to me at this time.

 ![My Happy Space](https://raw.githubusercontent.com/activediscourse/website/master/blog/assets/2020-04-04-MacMini2018Review/DeskView.jpg)